pulumi/docs/content/blog/eks-v3-release/index.md

 The latest major release of the Pulumi EKS Provider is available now!

 AWS recently announced the deprecation of two features used by default in Pulumi EKS: the aws-auth ConfigMap and the AL2 operating system.
 Pulumi EKS v3 addresses these deprecations, enhances the maintainability of the provider, and aligns it with EKS best practices.
-This release brings significant improvements in flexibility and security, introducing new features to enhance your Kubernetes experience on AWS.
+This release delivers significant improvements in flexibility and security, introducing new features to enhance your Kubernetes experience on AWS.

 <!--more-->